ravenrebels/ravencoin-react-native/README.md

 An example, how to use @ravenrebels JavaScript packages in React Native.
 It is built using https://expo.dev

+Basically, you need to user Browserify to bundle the packages, to make them work on IOS (and Android).

 To run on IOS simulator on mac
 You need to install Xcode and IOS simulator (google it)